-Mr. Tony Shields, Executive Secretary of the GGDMA provided his Perspectives on the subject of Mercury Use in the Mining Industry.
+Mr. Tony Shields, Executive Director of the GGDMA provided his perspectives on the subject of mercury use in the mining industry.
 Mr. Shields noted the importance of gaining information on the subject prior to enacting regulations.
 He said that there is a mistaken idea that miners are antienvironmental.
-He recounted how in the minutes of a 1994 GGDMA meeting, it was noted that industry should self-regulate and (it was reconnected) that an environmental sub-committee should be formed.
+He re-counted how in the minutes of a 1994 GGDMA meeting, it was noted that industry should self-regulate and that an environmental sub-committee be formed.
 A \$1.5M (Guy) environmental fund was established.
-In its press release at that time, the Association stated that its aims were to minimize environmental impact, generate education on environmental issues and retain independent groups to do Environmental Assessment Reviews.
+In its press release at that time, the association stated that its aims were to minimize environmental impact, generate education on environmental issues and retain independent groups to do environmental assessment reviews.

 Mr. Shields indicated that initially he was suspicious of GENCAPD.
-He now appreciates that GENCAPD has been very helpful.
-He noted that GENCAPD has fulfilled with all of its aims so far.
+Now he appreciates that GENCAPD has been very helpful.
+He noted that GENCAPD has complied with all of its aims so far.

 Mr. Shields indicated that (in his opinion) there is no mercury problem in Guyana and noted that the Prime Minister shared this view.
-He indicated that Brazilians operating in Guyana practiced the illegal use of mercury in sluice boxes.
-Mr. Shields also indicated that any mercury contamination in Guyana could at least partially be attributed to contamination of river systems originating in Venezuela.
+He indicated that the illegal use of mercury in sluice boxes was the practice of Brazilians that are operating in Guyana.
+Mr. Shields also indicated that any mercury contamination in Guyana can at least partially be attributed to contamination of river systems originating in Venezuela.